yshp57/dsc-1-02-13-measures-of-central-tendency-summary-online-ds-pt-100118/README.md

 If two (or more) values occur with the same frequency in a dataset, both (or all) of the items are considered the mode of the data and the data set is **multimodal**.
 (Multimodality and its impact data analysis will be discussed later in the course.)

+The mode is particularly useful for categorical data (data grouped into categories) and is often used for filling in missing data in a messy data set.
+However, it's important to look at a plot of the distribution of data before using the mode to represent the "average" value as sometimes the most popular category will not be centrally positioned.

 ### Histograms and Central Tendency